Dr. Strangelove

 Broadway musical Dear Evan Hansen returned to the theatre in October 2021, and closed in October 2022.
 It was succeeded by a West End transfer of the acclaimed play Best of Enemies, starring Zachary Quinto and David Harewood.
 In 2023, the theatre hosted The Great British Bake Off Musical, followed by Patriots starring Tom Hollander.
 In the second half of the year, the theatre welcomed Neil Gaiman's The Ocean at the End of the Lane, followed by The Motive and the Cue starring Johnny Flynn and Mark Gatiss.

-In 2024, Ian McKellen is back on stage as Falstaff in Robert Icke's Player Kings, based on Shakespeare's Henry IV.
+In 2024, Ian McKellen came back to the stage as Falstaff in Robert Icke's Player Kings, based on Shakespeare's Henry IV, followed by the UK premiere of Broadway sensation Slave Play

 Past Shows